wdi-sg/js-data-types/exercise.md

 ## Loops

 Your task is to create a loop that prints out all the odd numbers between 1 and 100...twice!
-Use a different type of Javascript loop each time.
+Your solution must use one `for` loop and one `while` loop.

 ```js
 // Your answer goes here.